East Kent Motor Neurone Disease (MND) Multidisciplinary Team

 To organise a referral, please contact one of the following members of the MND team.

-Chrissie Batts, MND Nurse Specialist
+MND Nurse Specialists

-Telephone: 07771 841690 (mobile)Amy Roberts, MND Specialist Nurse
+Telephone: 07771 841690 (mobile)

 Further information

-The Motor Neurone Disease Association (MNDA) is a charitable organisation that aims to bring together all people concerned with MND - people with the disease, their carers, and professionals.
-Its funds are used to support research into the disease and its management, and support the care of people with MND.
-They do this by providing information and advice to people with MND, their carers, and to professionals involved in their care, and by offering equipment on loan in cases where this is not available from local statutory services.
+MND Connect Telephone: 0808 802 6262The Motor Neurone Disease Association (MNDA) is a charitable organisation.
+It aims to bring together all people concerned with MND.
+This includes people with the disease, their carers, and healthcare professionals.
+MNDA uses its funds to support research into the disease and its management.
+It also supports the care of people with MND.
+They also offer equipment on loan, where this is not available from local statutory services.

-Telephone: 0808 802 6262The MND Association Senior Area Support Coordinator will visit people with MND, provide an independent source of information and advice, and work closely with health and social care professionals.
+Telephone: 0808 802 6262The MND Association Senior Area Support Coordinator will visit people with MND.
+They provide:

 The East Kent Group

-This group is part of the MND Association and raises funds to support research into the disease and to support local people with MND.
+This group is part of the MND Association.
+The group raises funds to support research into the disease and to support local people with MND.
 It is a group of volunteers that meet regularly to discuss national events and research, and arrange local fundraising events.
 They organise regular support meetings in a friendly, informal setting that patients, families, and carers can go to.
-It also includes Association visitors who are volunteers that are aware how MND can affect people and offer regular contact and personal support.
-Chrissie and Amy both go to the group support meetings.Association visitor: Judy Keay
+The meetings also include visitors who are volunteers that are aware how MND can affect people.
+These visitors offer regular contact and personal support.
+The MND nurse specialists go to the group support meetings.